The Fusion of Yoga and Alchemy: A of New Age Revamp

 Or, at the very least, a better name for your yoga studio.

-Recent investigations of yoga have traced its origins to alchemy, comparing for category-defining resource, the mercury of Śiva’s semen and cinnabar associated with śakti menstrual blood necessary life preservation.
+Recent investigations of yoga have traced its origins to alchemy, comparing for example, the mercury of Śiva’s semen and cinnabar associated with śakti menstrual blood essential life preservation.
 Even terms that may seem confusing at the start, such as “yoga,” carry different definitions in these disciplines.
 Yoga) refers to a recipe or alchemical preparation which is used to treat the body through medical intervention in rasaśāstra actions

 The of “Rasa”

 Another important point of *departure is marked by the term “rasa.”
-Rasa: In yoga and tantra, rasa means “juice,” which again refers to a formulary of internal fluid or elixir that is said to keep the body alive indefinitely.
-The alchemical processes (saṃskāras) are applied to mercury as well—mercury being the way to immortality in rasaśāstra where “r an s a” is overwhelmingly defined by “mercury”.
+Rasa: In yoga and tantra, rasa means “juice,” which again refers to a form of internal fluid or elixir that is said to keep the body alive indefinitely.
+The alchemical processes (saṃskāras) are applied to mercury as well—mercury being the vehicle for immortality in rasaśāstra where “r an s a” is overwhelmingly defined by “mercury”.

 Illuminating the Path